 In the elaborately choreographed opening sequence set in a Shanghai nightclub in 1935, a group of dancers stage a production of Cole Porter’s Anything Goes.
 In the audience is Indiana Jones (Harrison Ford), who’s negotiating with Chinese gangster Lao Che (Roy Chiao) for a priceless diamond.

-One thing leads to another, and soon Indy is scrambling for a vial of antidote to the poison he’s just drunk while lead dancer/singer Willie Scott (Kate Capshaw) grabs for the diamond in a club-wide riot.
-Indy grabs Willie and makes his escape to the Shanghai streets, where pint-sized kid sidekick Short Round (Ke Huy Quan) picks them up.
+One thing leads to another, and soon Indy is scrambling for a vial of antidote to the poison he’s just drunk while ditzy nightclub singer Willie Scott (Kate Capshaw) grabs for the diamond in a club-wide riot.
+Indy grabs Willie and makes his escape to the Shanghai streets, where Indy’s pint-sized eleven-year-old Chinese sidekick Short Round (Ke Huy Quan) picks them up.

-The threesome board the next plane out of Shanghai, which turns out to be owned by Lao Che himself.
+The three board a small cargo plane out of Shanghai, only to learn it is owned by Lao Che himself.

-The pilots bail from the sabotaged plane, leaving Indy and company with no parachutes.
-So like any good scientist, he improvises, riding an inflatable raft through air, land and finally water, coming to a rest in a small East Indian village.
+The pilots bail out of the sabotaged plane over the Himalayas, leaving Indy and company with no parachutes.
+So like any good scientist, he improvises, riding an inflatable raft through air, land and finally water, coming to a rest in a small village in India.

 The locals feed Indy, Short Round and the endlessly complaining Willie, but they humbly ask a favour in return.